Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

   > When you launch an instance in a VPC, you can associate one or more security groups that you've created.
 Each instance in your VPC could belong to a different set of security groups.
 If you don't specify a security group when you launch an instance, the instance automatically belongs to the default security group for the VPC.
   >
-  > See[Security](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)to learn more about this feature[.](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)
+  > See [Security](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#) to learn more about this feature[.](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#)

   **\[What this note on VMware is about?\]**